 Attention Deficit Hyperactivity Disorder (ADHD) is a condition that can make it hard for a person to sit still, control behavior, and pay attention.
-These difficulties usually begin before the person is 7 years old.
-However, these behaviors may not be noticed until the child is older.

 In Spanish | En español – Trastorno por Déficit de Atención /Hiperactividad